grnet/okeanos-LoD/webapp/api-doc/docs/LambdaInstanceDestroy.md

 # API - lambda instance destroy - Description

-Lambda instance destroy call, given an authentication token through the header Authentication, will firstly check te validity of the token.
-If the token is invalid, the API wil reply with a "401 Unauthorized" code.
+Lambda instance destroy call, given an authentication token through the header Authentication, will firstly check the validity of the token.
+If the token is invalid, the API will reply with a "401 Unauthorized" code.
 If the token is valid, the API will reply with a "202 ACCEPTED" code and will start destroying all the VMs of the specified lambda instance along with the corresponding public ip and private network.